Hustle (2022 film)

-Hustle was released on June 8, 2022, by Netflix.
-The film received positive reviews from critics, with Sandler's against-type performance singled out for praise and earned him his first Screen Actors Guild Award nomination.
+Hustle was released in select theaters on June 3, 2022, and on Netflix on June 8.
+The film received positive reviews from critics, with Sandler's performance singled out for praise.
+At the 29th Screen Actors Guild Awards, he received a nomination for the Outstanding Performance by a Male Actor in a Leading Role, his first SAG nomination in his career.

 Plot

 Stanley Sugerman, a jaded international scout for the Philadelphia 76ers of the NBA, lives life on the road searching for future stars.
 His frequent travel takes a toll on his wife Teresa and daughter Alex.
 While he is liked by 76ers owner Rex Merrick, he clashes with Rex's son Vincent.
 Rex promotes Stanley to assistant coach, allowing him to remain at home with his family.
 The same evening, however, Rex dies, leaving Vince in charge.
 Three months later, Vince demotes Stanley again to scout, sending him overseas.
 His former college teammate Leon Rich encourages him to leave the 76ers and also become a player agent.
 When Stanley's plan to scout a player in Spain falls through, watching a local pick-up game, he is stunned by an incredibly talented unknown player.

 Stanley attempts to speak with the man, Bo Cruz, but is rebuffed until he makes a FaceTime call to Dirk Nowitzki to prove his legitimacy.
-Bo and his mother Paola recount his life story: he was a talented player from an early age and was invited to play in America at age 15, but stayed in Spain after his girlfriend became pregnant with his daughter Lucia.
+Bo and his mother Paola recount his life story: he was a talented player from an early age and was invited to play in the U.S. at age 15, but stayed in Spain after his girlfriend became pregnant with his daughter Lucia.
 Bo now works construction and makes extra money hustling at basketball.
 After an impressive workout with members of the Spanish national team, Stanley urges the 76ers front office to sign Cruz immediately, but Vincent is unconvinced.
 Taking matters into his own hands, Stanley pays to bring Cruz to the US, telling him he will be signed by the Sixers or enter the NBA draft.
 At the airport, Bo is detained for an aggravated assault conviction he received in Spain.
-He is released, but warned that he could be deported if he were to be arrested in America.
+He is released, but warned that he could be deported if he were to be arrested in the U.S.